-Project (HSTM 20782 only)
+Project (20-credit version only)

 The project on the 20-credit version of the course is intended to introduce you to specialist literature on a topic that you want to study in more depth.
 The project may take the form of an extended research piece (3000-3500 words), and could address one of the themes from the essay list just given, or a theme of your own.
 You should take care that your essay and project themes are not too similar, and must consult the lecturer to get your title approved.
+Some suggestions will be circulated early in the course.

 You need to allow considerable time for reading around the subject.
 Start looking for the readings you will need as soon as possible in the library, and if they are already on loan, put in reservations.

 You might also like to consider other formats for a project.
-Possibilities include oral history interview work; a short dramatisation or documentary presentation (either recorded or presented before the group, time permitting); web-based presentation, or work on documents or artefacts held by the School of Computer Science, National Archive for the History of Computing or Museum of Science and Industry (if you know of, or can find, staff who are willing to help you out.)
+Possibilities include oral history interview work; a short dramatisation or documentary presentation; or work on documents or artefacts held by the National Archive for the History of Computing or Museum of Science and Industry (if you know of, or can find, staff who are willing to help you out.)
 If you are thinking of one of these alternative formats, you should discuss it as early as possible with the lecturer to make sure your work will meet the requirements of the course.
+Further documentation will be circulated during the course.